Particular/docs.particular.net/servicepulse/usage-config.md

 #### Settings

-Refer to the [usage Reporting when using the Amazon SQS transport](/servicecontrol/creating-config-file.md#usage-reporting-when-using-the-amazon-sqs-transport) section of the ServiceControl config file for an explanation of the Amazon SQS-specific settings.
+Refer to the [Usage Reporting when using the Amazon SQS transport](/servicecontrol/creating-config-file.md#usage-reporting-when-using-the-amazon-sqs-transport) section of the ServiceControl config file for an explanation of the Amazon SQS-specific settings.

 #### Minimum Permissions